onox/orka/awt/README.md

 ## Dependencies

-On Linux:

- * Wayland 1.16 or higher
+On Linux you need Wayland 1.18 or higher.

 ## Using the library